What

 |

-disclosure of key employee education and work histories, business or personal legal
+disclosure of key employee education and work histories; disclosure of business or personal legal

-sanctions, and financial statements.
-In some cases, key employee fingerprinting is
+sanctions; and financial statements.
+In some cases, employee fingerprinting is

 required. |